RogerLlrt/Getting_and_Cleaning_Data/CodeBook.md

 # CodeBook

-This is a code book that describes the variables resulting from the `run_analysis.R` script.
+This is a code book that describes the dataset `aver_data` resulting from the `run_analysis.R` script.

 ## The data source